-Don’t make an impulse decision when buying a piano!
+You’ve done the right thing in researching how to buy a piano, so don’t make an impulse decision!
 You’ll want to take quite a few out for a test-drive.
 A good piano salesman will never try to push you into a purchase, and you should never feel pressured.
 If you feel like a novice, try to find a friend with a musical background, or even offer to pay a pianist to come with you once you’ve started narrowing down your options.
 And experienced ear will pick up on many things you might not.

 So how do you select which piano you want?
 Here’s the best advice I ever got on the subject: choose the piano that you like the best.
 That means the piano that sounds and feels the best for you.
 Because most of the time you will be the one playing it!
 It seems simple, but often people let marketing or brand make the decision for them.

 Also, don’t limit yourself in your piano search.
 I’ve seen some amazing pianos listed on Craiglist type sites, and on Ebay as well.
 You can also check with local schools, universities, and churches.
 Sometimes universities will even have “piano sales” to clear out older inventory.

 I have to add in that respect, I would never purchase a piano without seeing and inspecting it first hand – at least not unless it came with some sort of incredible rock solid refund policy.